brandon-neth/chapel-www/src/content/download.md

 title="With Linux Package Managers" id="linux"
 description="""
-We provide Chapel packages for several different Linux distributions, though they come with some performance caveats.
+We provide Chapel packages for several different Linux distributions, though they come with some performance caveats, as noted at the bottom of this section.

 Each package comes bundled with a number of different supported Chapel configurations and Chapel development tools.
 The installed package will default to the preferred single-locale configuration.
 To select a different configuration, you can pass compiler flags, set environment variables, or create `chplconfig` files.
 See the
 [Chapel documentation](https://chapel-lang.org/docs/usingchapel/chplenv.html#setting-up-your-environment-for-chapel)
 for more information on these options.